ginge2000/Practical-Pi/README.md

-Jakes work for 40% assignment.
+David, Jake and Jacks work for IoT Project Semster 2